theme-sticky-logo-alt

 Desensitization and Gradual Exposure

 A structured approach to desensitization can effectively lessen an overactive ga g re flex.
 Gradual exposure involves introducing soft stimuli, such as small pieces of food or dental tools, to the back of the mouth while employing relaxation techniques.
-This process minimizes the pharyngeal re flex response by training the vagus nerve to accommodate varying sensations.
+This process reduces the pharyngeal reflex by training the vagus nerve to handle different sensations.
 Consistency is crucial in this method, allowing the nervous system to adapt over time, ultimately leading to enhanced ga g re flex control and reduced feelings of nausea during dental visits or swallowing.

 When to Seek Professional Help